moposx/Magisk-source-code-pro/README.md

 ## Changelog

+- Apr 6, 2020 -v1.01 (Font version 2.030 Roman)
 - Aug 14, 2019 - v1.0  (Font version 1.010, Roman Variable)

-## Known Issues:
+## Known Issues

+This problem has already been solved.
-Installing this module will cause that monospaced font won't be rendered in Firefox Preview.
-This is also reproducible on Firefox 68 for Android), and default font of the specific language (`sans-serif` or `serif`, change this in `about:config`) will be rendered instead.
+~~Installing this module will cause that monospaced font won't be rendered in Firefox Preview.
+This is also reproducible on Firefox 68 for Android), and default font of the specific language (`sans-serif` or `serif`, change this in `about:config`) will be rendered instead.~~

-When this module is enabled:
+~~When this module is enabled:~~
 ![Enabling this module](./md-assets/enabling_this_module.jpeg)

-And when it is disabled:
+~~And when it is disabled:~~
 ![Disabling this module](./md-assets/disabling_this_module.jpeg)

 ## License